Quantum-Corrected Hawking Radiation from Near-Extremal Kerr-Newman Black Holes

 \section{Comments on the emission of photons and gravitons}

-We follow the same strategy to identify the source for fields of spin $s>0$.
+We follow the same strategy as in section \ref{Sec:Scalar} to identify the source for fields with spin $s>0$.
 In this case, one needs to solve the set of Teukolsky equations \eqref{eq:Teukolsky_radial-1} and \eqref{eq:Teukolsky_angular-1}.
 Once again, introducing a new variable $x = \frac{r - r_{+}}{r_{+} - r_{-}}$, we rewrite the radial equation as

 with

 As before, we may ignore the terms of $O\left(x^2\right)$ in the near-horizon region.
 In addition, defining $ \rho_{s} = \Delta^{\frac{s}{2}} R_{s}$ we obtain a simpler equation of motion

 where the parameters are defined as